Food waste recycling

 If you have a question that is not answered here, please get in touch by emailing refuse@ambervalley.gov.uk.

-Under the new "Simpler Recycling" legislation, all local authorities in England in 2026, must collect core recyclable waste from households, including food waste separately.
-The food that we eat and throw away negatively impacts on the amount of carbon dioxide we emit into the atmosphere.
+Under the new "Simpler Recycling" legislation, all local authorities in England must collect core recyclable waste from households, including food waste separately.
+The food that we throw away negatively impacts on the amount of carbon dioxide we emit into the atmosphere.
 The new food waste service will also contribute to Amber Valley Borough Council’s objective to become carbon-neutral by 2030.

 If you put your food waste in your general household bin, it just ends up being incinerated (or landfilled).
 So please help Amber Valley recycle as much as possible and use your food waste bin when it arrives.